-A. The Plan was adopted by the Board on January 29, 2009 and shall become effective at the Effective Date, provided that the Plan shall have been approved by the stockholders of the Corporation, and provided further that no purchase rights granted under the Plan shall be exercised, and no shares of Common Stock shall be issued hereunder, until the Corporation shall have complied with all applicable requirements of the 1933 Act (including the registration of the shares of Common Stock issuable under the Plan on a Form S-8 registration statement filed with the Securities and Exchange Commission, unless in the opinion of legal counsel to the Corporation, the shares issuable upon exercise of the purchase rights may be issued in accordance with the terms of an applicable exemption from the registration requirements of said Act), all applicable listing requirements of any stock exchange on which the Common Stock is listed for trading and all other applicable requirements established by any applicable U.S. federal, state or foreign securities laws or other law or regulation.
-In the event such stockholder approval is not obtained, or such compliance is not effected, within twelve (12) months after the date on which the Plan is adopted by the Board, the Plan shall terminate and have no further force or effect, and any sums collected from Participants during the initial offering period hereunder shall be refunded.
+- A. The Plan was initially approved by the stockholders of the Corporation on April 23, 2009 and became effective on April 30, 2010.
 The inability of the Corporation to obtain from any regulatory body having jurisdiction the authority, if any, deemed by the Corporation's legal counsel to be necessary for the lawful issuance and sale of any shares under the Plan shall relieve the Corporation of any liability in respect of the failure to issue or sell such shares as to which such requisite authority shall not have been obtained.
-As a condition to the exercise of a purchase right, the Corporation may require the Participant to satisfy any qualifications that may be necessary or appropriate, to evidence compliance with any applicable law or regu

-B. Unless sooner terminated by the Board, in its sole discretion, the Plan shall terminate upon the earliest of (i) the date on which all shares available for issuance under the Plan shall have been sold pursuant to purchase rights exercised under the Plan or (ii) the date on which all purchase rights are exercised in connection with a Change of Control.
+As a condition to the exercise of a purchase right, the Corporation may require the Participant to satisfy any qualifications that may be necessary or appropriate, to evidence compliance with any applicable law or regulation, and to make any representation or warranty with respect thereto as may be requested by the Corporation. - B. Unless sooner terminated by the Board, in its sole discretion, the Plan shall terminate upon the earlier of (i) the date on which all shares available for issuance under the Plan shall have been sold pursuant to purchase rights exercised under the Plan or (ii) the date on which all purchase rights are exercised in connection with a Change of Control.
 No further purchase rights shall be granted or exercised, and no further payroll deductions shall be collected, under the Plan following such termination.